Amaravati - Anantapur Greenfield Expressway

 No Active NHAI Notification: The Core Risk for Amaravati Anantapur Greenfield Expressway Land Near the Proposed Alignment

 This expressway carries a unique risk that neither a greenfield acquisition notice nor a formal NHAI gazette cancellation has been issued for the original alignment.
 The project existed in active preparation under TDP (2016-2019): Rs 2,200 crore was allocated for land acquisition, alignment marking was completed across five districts, and MoRTH had approved the initial 4-lane design with provision for 8-lane expansion.
-Then YSRCP came to power in 2019 and effectively replaced this corridor with the Bengaluru-Vijayawada Expressway (NH-544G), realigning the route via Pulivendula and Chilakaluripet junction on NH-16, saving Rs 3,500 crore and 741 hectares of land.
+Then YSRCP came to power in 2019 and effectively replaced this corridor with the Bengaluru-Vijayawada Expressway (National Highway 544G (NH-544G)), realigning the route via Pulivendula and Chilakaluripet junction on NH-16, saving Rs 3,500 crore and 741 hectares of land.

 The Bengaluru-Vijayawada Expressway (NH-544G) already has all 14 construction packages awarded (March 2023) and its foundation stone was laid by the Prime Minister in March 2024.
 That project is actively under construction.
 The original Amaravati-Anantapur corridor has no new DPR, no current NHAI notification, and no active land acquisition since 2019.